• Skip to primary navigation

 • Whole wheat pasta absorbs more moisture than regular flour.
 When you are making your dough, make sure the dough feels moist to your touch.
 You don't want it to be too wet, but certainly moist.

-Whole Wheat Homemade Pasta
+How to Make Fresh Whole Wheat Pasta Dough

 4.89 from 9 votes